Twillgers/.github/profile/README.md

 ### What is Twillgers?

-Twillgers Development, named after the fictional "Hobson Twillgers" is a two-man team of at-home developers creating multipurpose solutions suited to empower specific targeted communities on Discord.
+Twillgers Development, named after the fictional "Hobson Twillgers" is a two-man team of at-home developers creating multipurpose open-source solutions suited to empower specific targeted communities on Discord.
 We primarily focus on building high-end moderation solutions and suites of community engagement solutions for server owners.